-Dressing for yoga can be a little complex than it actually feels.
+Dressing for yoga or yoga fashion can be a little complex than it actually feels.
 Just like any other physically demanding activity, the right workout gear makes a huge difference.

 When asked, most of the people prefer to wear something loose and comfortable.
 But trust me, it’s more than just that.
 Choosing the right clothes can be difficult but helps you improve your yoga session in many ways.

-So, here are the rules of yoga apparel, from top to toe.
+So, here are the rules of yoga fashion style, from top to toe.

 1. Sports Bra

 A regular bra is always the wrong option for any kind of workout, yes even for yoga.
 Ideally, choosing the right bra for the workout should be the first step.
 While you do all the stretching and extending, you don’t want to regret wearing an underwire bra that pokes you here and there.
 Nor do you want a bra with lesser coverage that can’t keep your breasts stay put.
 Fixing your bra during a yoga session shouldn’t even cross your mind.

 2. Sports Top

 Most of us think wearing comfortable clothes implies loose clothes.
 But that’s so not true.
 Wearing a loose top for yoga will only make you annoyed for not being able to do all those poses.
 I’m sure you don’t want your tops or T-shirts to fall over your head every time you do a headstand, or get stuck under your arms and legs time and again.

 We all know how comforting it is to wear those yoga pants, it indeed gives you those professional yoga vibes too.
 That’s great but what kind of yoga pants would fit your body type perfectly is the real question.
 Well, one thing’s very clear is that never wear loose pants like those harem pants.
 However, sports shorts are a good option if you think you are sweating a lot.